adf1178/adf1178.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Chaozheng Wang, a master student of Harbin Institute of Technology, Shenzhen.
+My supervisor is [Cuiyun Gao](https://cuiyungao.github.io/).
+I am applying for the PhD now.
+My research interests lie in software engineering and artificial intelligence.

 ### Publications